LeRoy Springs Lyon: Personal life and death

 LeRoy Springs Lyon married Harriette Amsden (1876–1961) on 1 December 1902.
-He died at Camp Taylor and was buried at the Arlington National Cemetery on 26 February 1920.
+He died of pernicious anemia on 23 February 23 1920, at Camp Taylor and was buried at the Arlington National Cemetery on 26 February.
 He was posthumously awarded the Distinguished Service Medal for his excellent leadership of the 65th Field Artillery Brigade and the 31st Infantry Division.
 The citation for the medal reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pride in presenting the Army Distinguished Service Medal (Posthumously) to Major General Leroy Springs Lyon, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As Brigadier General Commanding the 65th Field Artillery Brigade, 40th Division, General Lyon displayed splendid qualities of leadership and organizing ability and by his enthusiasm and energy he developed his brigade to a high state of efficiency.
 Later, as Major General, Commanding the 31st Division during its training, he exhibited marked tactical judgment, and his skill and leadership were largely responsible for the success achieved in perfecting the organization and training of his Division.

 His military rank was posthumously raised back to major general in June 1930.